rmsk2/soundy/README.md

 ## Speaking of the ACS ACR122U

 It is a versatile device which has read all RFID capable devices I have thrown at it.
+It worked out of the box on macOS.
+Unfortunately
-Unfortunatley `pyscard` support for this (CCID compliant) device on Linux, which is my preferred development platform, is rough.
-Even after installing `libacsccid1`, which is part of the Universe repository on Ubuntu 24.04, manual intervention is required each time the reader is plugged into a USB port or after each reboot.
+`pyscard` support for this (CCID compliant) device on Linux, which is my preferred development platform, is rough.
+Even after installing
+`libacsccid1`, which is part of the Universe repository on Ubuntu 24.04, manual intervention is required each time the reader is plugged into a USB port or after each reboot.
 You have to manually unload the kernel module `pn533_usb` via the command `sudo modprobe -r pn533_usb`
 (see [here](https://ludovicrousseau.blogspot.com/2013/11/linux-nfc-driver-conflicts-with-ccid.html) and
 [here](https://superuser.com/questions/1477349/acr122-nfc-reader-does-not-work-with-libnfc-ubuntu)) to make it work with `pyscard`.
 I know I could blacklist the module but I did not want to tweak my system too much.